Jaiganesh235/workshop-dipt-1/README.md

 ## AIM:
    To convert the given image into grayscale and HSV.

-## ALGORITHM  :
+## INSTRUCTIONS  :
 1. The image should be a plant, Tree, flower or building.

 2. The filename should be username.jpg.

-3.The image should be Converted to gray scale and HSV
+3. The image should be Converted to gray scale and HSV

 4. Display the H, S and V planes